 Games.
 Toys.
 Comics.
 That's what you can expect at the annual Singapore Toy, Game & Comic Convention.
-Stuff takes a sneak peek at what you’ll experience at the event, happening from 31st August to 1st September at the Marina Bay Sands.
+The convention may be across the Causeway but we're pretty sure that a bunch of you would be making your way down south for all the fun.
+We managed to take a sneak peek at what you’ll experience at the event, happening from 31st August to 1st September at the Marina Bay Sands.

 Geek out with games